-Of course, it’s easy enough to see that these questions exist, and from there reflect on Manny’s career for the smallest fraction of a millisecond to understand that Manny’s greatness transcends the era and his own role in it however the questions are resolved; that Manny Ramirez would have been one of the greatest players of any era, no matter which specific kind of performance-enhancing substance was in prevalent use.
-It’s hard to imagine how it could be easier than it is with Manny to acknowledge (if not celebrate) that the world is a complicated place, and that even our most famous baseball stars aren’t immune to the complicatedness.
+Of course, it’s easy enough to see that these questions exist, and from there reflect on Manny’s career for a moment to understand that Manny’s greatness transcends the era and his own role in it however the questions are resolved; that Manny Ramirez would have been one of the greatest players of any era, no matter which specific kind of performance-enhancing substance was in prevalent use.
+It’s hard to imagine how it could be easier than it is with Manny to acknowledge (if not celebrate) that the world is a complicated place, and that even our most famous baseball stars aren’t immune to the complications.

 Easy enough for everyone except the sports columnist whose apparent goal is to ensure that the neurologically-impaired stay that way.
-Because one has to pretend that everything is really simple when he wants to write like the Plain Dealer’s Bud Shaw did that Manny Ramirez’s “true legacy” is “being dumb; really dumb.”
-It hurt when Manny left Cleveland as a free agent to go on to win two World Series with the Red Sox, so Shaw not only reduces the PED-issue but also, implicitly, that of MLB’s skewed economics to rouse the rabble by dismissing the legacy of one of baseball’s best hitters and compelling characters as that of, simply, a dumb cheater.
+Because one has to pretend that everything is really simple when he writes like the Plain Dealer’s Bud Shaw did that Manny Ramirez’s “true legacy” is “being dumb; really dumb.”
+It hurt Clevelanders when Manny left as a free agent to go on to win two World Series with the Red Sox, so Shaw not only reduces the PED-issue but also, implicitly, that of MLB’s skewed economics to dismiss the legacy of one of baseball’s best hitters and compelling characters as that of, simply, a dumb cheater.
 Extra dumb, Shaw tells us, because Manny tested positive for PEDs, got cited for making an illegal U-Turn, and once thought his teammates were talking about teammate Chad Ogea when they were really talking about O.J.
 Simpson.

 “I’m at ease,” Ramirez told ESPN Deportes.
 “God knows what’s best [for me].
 I’m now an officially retired baseball player.
 I’ll be going away on a trip to Spain with my old man.”